HITECHCRIME/HC_SG228_Brt_Collab/README.md

-we get older with every painful crit wiser thankfully, thoughtful in misery not missing the gold of the next step              //// golden experience next brick for building rep surely has a price tag we often cannot take
+we get older with every painful crit wiser thankfully, thoughtful in misery not missing the gold - of the next step              //// golden experience next brick (for) building rep surely has a price tag that we cannot take

-taken away towards god you direct your eyes it's not often that you come around from this allright let me show you the devil's in your mind
+taken away god directs your eyes it's not often that you come around from this allright let me show you the devil's in your mind

 storm is coming